 - Ensuring your little one is upright and supervised during meals

-Parents often worry if their baby appears to be eating “too little.”
-But babies and toddlers have tiny stomachs and unpredictable appetites.
+Parents often worry if their young child appears to be eating “too little.”
+But little one's and toddlers have tiny stomachs and unpredictable appetites.
 Portions vary with age, activity, growth spurts, and sleep.

 Instead of focusing solely on volume, look for: